-- The primary Serial ATA (SATA) hard drive must be connected to the dark blue primary SATA connector on the system board labeled SATAO. - Connect secondary hard drives and optical drives to one of the light blue SATA connectors on the system board (labeled SATA1 and SATA2).
+- The primary Serial ATA (SATA) hard drive must be connected to the dark blue primary SATA connector on the system board labeled SATAO. - Connect an optical drive to the light blue SATA connector on the system board labeled SATA1.

 CAUTION: To prevent loss of work and damage to the computer or drive: